Ritik-JS/Alumini/FEATURES_SUMMARY.md

 ### Current State
 - ✅ Frontend: Fully implemented with 42 pages and 90+ components
-- ⚠️ Backend: Basic structure in place, currently using mock data services
+- ✅ Backend: Fully implemented FastAPI API layer and services
-- 🔄 Database: MySQL schema defined, connection pool configured
+- ✅ Database: MySQL schema defined and integrated with the backend

 ---